astariul/discord_interactive_help/README.md

 * *This is working only with the Python Discord API.*

 * *This package have been updated to work with the new version of `Discord py`.
 Just download the last version of the package (`pip install -U discord-interactive`).
 If you still use the old version of `Discord py`, then keep using the version `1.1` of this package (`pip install 'discord-interactive==1.1' --force-reinstall`)*

+* *Version 3 of this package is out !
+Version 3 brings a better and easier way to deal with multiple choices link, as well as a redesign of the whole API !*